naushad3210/RetailStore/README.md

 4) The binary format in the target directory – target/jacoco.exec. can also be sent to Sonar Qube for generating the coverage report.
 ```

-## Sonar Analysis
+## SonarQube Analysis
+This section explains how the code quality analysis report can be generated using SonarQube.
 For SonarQuabe analysis, SonarQube should be accessible(installed)
 ```
 1) Set the attributes in the pom.xml
 	<sonar.jacoco.reportPaths> - path to dir where jacoco.exec is saved.